Shuzhengz/TritonHacks-Python_Hard/Documentations/opencv.md

 - For OpenCV: `pip install opencv-python==4.7.0.72`
 - For MatplotLib: `pip install matplotlib==3.7.1`

-<h6> Note: OpenCV's Python port and Matplotlib currently does not support devices with Apple Silicon. </h6>
+<h6> Note: OpenCV's Python port and Matplotlib currently do not support devices with Apple Silicon. </h6>

 ## Part 1: Setting Up